DS-100/textbook/notebooks/ch12/linear_grad.md

 thetas = minimize(mse_cost, grad_mse_cost, tips['total_bill'], tips['tip'])
 ```

-Looking at the output of our call to the `minimize` function, gradient descent converged to the theta values of $\theta_0 = 0.01$ and $\theta_1 = 0.14$.
+We can see that gradient descent converged to the theta values of $\theta_0 = 0.01$ and $\theta_1 = 0.14$.
 Our linear model is:

-`y = 0.14x + 0.01`
+$y = 0.14x + 0.01$

-Using our estimated thetas, we can plot our predictions with the scatter plot of tip vs. total bill.
+We can use our estimated thetas to make and plot our predictions alongside the original data points.

 ```python